 Corticosteroids are immunomodulatory medicines that act by suppressing inflammatory mediators of our immune system, and are therefore effective in relieving moderate-severe skin inflammation as well as itching.
 Corticosteroids are commonly part of creams and ointments given for itching and are the cornerstone of managing skin inflammations like eczema and psoriasis.
 Corticosteroids can range in potency from low (hydrocortisone), medium (triamcinolone, mometasone, beclomethasone) and high (clobetasol, halobetasol).
 In severe cases, they may be given orally (prednisone, methylprednisolone, dexamethasone) for a limited period.

-Other immunomodulatory medicines available are tacrolimus/pimecrolimus (used in atopic dermatitis), and calcipotriol (in combination with a corticosteroid for psoriasis), available as ointments.
+Other immunomodulatory medicines available are calcineurin inhibitors tacrolimus/pimecrolimus (used in atopic dermatitis), and vitamin D analog calcipotriol (in combination with a corticosteroid for psoriasis), available as ointments.
 Methotrexate, cyclosporine, azathioprine, etc. are oral immunomodulators that may be prescribed in some severe cases of psoriasis.

-Corticosteroid and immunomodulatory medicines should never be used without a doctor’s prescription as their dosing, and usage needs medical supervision to avert and minimize adverse effects.
+Note: Corticosteroid and immunomodulatory medicines should never be used without a doctor’s prescription as their dosing, and usage needs medical supervision to avert and minimize adverse effects.
+Acitretin should be used only after pregnancy has been completely excluded and contraception started.

 Biologicals (monoclonal antibodies- MAbs) act by targeting specific components of the immune system that are causing the inflammatory or allergic reaction.
 These are reserved for severe and unresponsive cases like omalizumab (urticaria), dupilumab (atopic dermatitis) and infliximab, adalimumab, and secukinumab (psoriasis).